withattribution/gold/README.md

 ✓clear the previous scans on the new scan

-send the monetary-unit-key to client
+✓send the monetary-unit-key to client

-send the top 3 frequencies to the client on finish
+✓send the top 3 frequencies to the client on finish

+✓ok it's too late to do this now but change the monetary scan key to the uuid and the scan key to the uuid+timestamp!

 --> list scans for certain monetary unit (do this now)